ROT13: Usage

 The 1989 International Obfuscated C Code Contest (IOCCC) included an entry by Brian Westley.
 Westley's computer program can be encoded in ROT13 or reversed and still compiles correctly.
-Its operation, when executed, is either to perform ROT13 encoding on, or to reverse its input.
+Its operation when executed is either to perform ROT13 encoding on, or to reverse, its input.

 In December 1999, it was found that Netscape Communicator used ROT13 as part of an insecure scheme to store email passwords.

 In 2001, Russian programmer Dimitry Sklyarov demonstrated that an eBook vendor, New Paradigm Research Group (NPRG), used ROT13 to encrypt their documents.
 It has been speculated that NPRG may have mistaken the ROT13 toy example—provided with the Adobe eBook software development kit—for a serious encryption scheme.
 Windows XP uses ROT13 on some of its registry keys.
-ROT13 is also used in the Unix fortune program to conceal potentially offensive dicta.
+ROT13 is also used in the Unix fortune program to conceal potentially offensive quotations.

-Johann Ernst Elias Bessler, an 18th-century clock maker and constructor of perpetual motion machines, pointed out that ROT13 encodes his surname as Orffyre.
+Johann Bessler, an 18th-century clockmaker and constructor of perpetual motion machines, pointed out that ROT13 encodes his surname as Orffyre.
 He used its latinised form, Orffyreus, as his pseudonym.

 Net culture

 Because of its utter unsuitability for real secrecy, ROT13 has become a catchphrase to refer to any conspicuously weak encryption scheme; a critic might claim that "56-bit DES is little better than ROT13 these days".
-In a play on real terms like "double DES" several terms cropped up with humorous intent:
+In a play on real terms like double DES several terms cropped up with humorous intent: